eridona/DonaLab-Handbook/README.md

 <summary> <b> <code> ... annual lab-wide meetings to normalise failures. </code> </b>  <br/>
 </summary>
 <br/>
 <i><b>Details: </b> Research can be frustrating, with failures and falsified hypotheses outnumbering successes.
-Most failures are “good” failures: those where you discover something about the system you are working on, and improve future work through the experience.
+Most failures are "good" failures: those where you discover something about the system you are working on, and improve future work through the experience.
 These failures are the stepping stones to discovery, and should be celebrated.
 Implementing an annual meeting where all lab members, including the group leader, recount their most successful failure will help normalise these events as learning and growth opportunities. <br/>
 <br/>
 <b>Suggestions:</b> <br/>
 -Each lab member could discuss a failed experiment, application, or endeavour.<br/>
 -Institute a prize for best failure, elected by general vote.<br/>
 - Celebrate experiments and efforts even when no new finding is produced.<br/>
   <br/>
+<a href="https://github.com/SAFE-Labs-Docs/Lab-Handbook/tree/main/2-TEAMS/09-Normalise-Failures">Click here for more examples from the community</a><br/>
 </i>
 </details>